helium/HIP/xx-restore-first-to-witness.md

 ## Motivation

-The motivation here is to move to reward the "best" setup hotspots in an area.
-The IOT PoC WG is focusing on improving PoC to reward for the better utilised hotspots in an area, this is one step of that by rewarding the best setup hotspots rather than anyone who heard it within 20 minutes.
+The motivation here is to move to reward the "best" setup hotspots in an area when there are a lot of hotspots.
+This change wont effect areas where beacons recieve under 14 witnesses, but will take effect in dense areas where putting a 3g/4g backed hotspot makes little sense over using fiber if its available.
+It swaps PoC to focus on whats good for data, and replicates the experience of sensors whilst still rewarding those seeking unique "usefull" coverage using LTE hotspots in less congested areas.

 ## Stakeholders